Last Updated on August 12, 2021 by PixelPluck

-Since childhood I was very active and curious when it came to just using the camera or clicking myself.
+Since childhood, I was very active and curious about just using the camera or clicking myself.
 I have silly pictures from our old Kodak camera when I was young and did not know how to just get better pictures of myself.
-So i used to overexpose mistaken clicks, I used to click sleepy selfies and so on.
+So I used to overexpose mistaken clicks, I used to click sleepy selfies, and so on.

-2. Do you think talent for photography is something a person is born with?
+2. Do you think the talent for photography is something a person is born with?

-I write down lots of ideas all the time and then when i have time to shoot and the light is generous, I take a page from my ‘book of ideas’ and execute it.
-But ultimately then everything needs to be executed in very little time as the good light conditions is not going to stay for long.
+I write down lots of ideas all the time and then when I have time to shoot and the light is generous, I take a page from my ‘book of ideas and execute it.
+But ultimately then everything needs to be executed in very little time as the good light conditions are not going to stay for long.

 4. Where do you get the inspiration for your work?
 Do you follow any other Photographer’s work closely?

-Some of my favorite photographers whom I really admire are Annie Lebouvitz, Derren Versoza & Anastasia Volkova.
+Some of my favorite photographers whom I really admire are Annie Lebovitz, Derren Versoza & Anastasia Volkova.
 There are many more.

 5. What camera and lighting gear do you use for a typical shoot?
 Which ones are your favorite?

-6. How important is the photo processing skills?
+6. How important are the photo processing skills?
 How should one learn and develop the skills?

-For me post processing is really important and helpful but not a necessity every time.
-Post processing works best when you have a thoughtfully clicked and have a perfectly lit picture to go with it.
-Its good to have post processing skills even if you are not that much into editing.
+For me, post-processing is really important and helpful but not a necessity every time.
+Post-processing works best when you have a thoughtfully clicked and have a perfectly lit picture to go with it.
+It is good to have post-processing skills even if you are not that much into editing.

-The only way to get better at post processing is to keep practicing on a regular basis.
+The only way to get better at post-processing is to keep practicing regularly.
 Keeping your basics clear and updated is important.

 7. Has fine art portraiture always been a major focus of your photography?
 If not – why is it something you seem to focus upon so much?

 Yes, always.
-Fine art, surreal and self portrait photography has really helped me discover and explain myself and I honestly wouldn’t have had taken photography as a profession if it wasn’t for this.
-That’s how I started and its something I am never gonna stop doing no matter which genre i specifically indulge into in future.
+Fine art, surreal, and self-portrait photography have really helped me discover and explain myself and I honestly wouldn’t have had taken photography as a profession if it wasn’t for this.
+That’s how I started and it’s something I am never going to stop doing no matter which genre I specifically indulge in in the future.
 Fine art is always going to be a primary genre for me.
-To me, its like poetry or like writing journal.
+To me, it’s like poetry or like writing a journal.

 8. What are the typical challenges you have faced as a Photographer in recent years and how do you overcome them?

-9. Could you share with us one of your favorite image and talk us through the idea and how you shot it?
+9. Could you share one of your favorite images with us and talk us through the idea and how you shot it?

-This is one of my favorite image if you ask me today.
+This is one of my favorite images if you ask me today.
 It may change tomorrow.

 10. What would be your message to the many aspiring photographers?
 How to develop a unique style?

-Constant experimentation, regular shooting, staying updated about equipment & accessories, researching about new techniques, being open minded, meeting new people, inspiring yourself every day, and travelling will help you develop your own style.
+Constant experimentation, regular shooting, staying updated about equipment & accessories, researching about new techniques, being open-minded, meeting new people, inspiring yourself every day, and traveling will help you develop your own style.